Summer Jazz Weekender

 How to get here

 Join us on London's first ever elevated linear park, The Tide.
-Get here via the Jubilee Line to North Greenwich tube station.
+Get here via the Jubilee Line to North Greenwich tube station - just 2 minutes from Canary Wharf and 13 minutes from Westminster.